violenzae/Heckle2/README.md

 11. Enter information on your experience.
 12. Click "Enter!"

-*Option Two:*

-Copy and paste `https://jonathancarlos21.github.io/acolistro/Heckle2` into your address bar.

 ## **Known Bugs**

 No known bugs at this time.

 ## **Support and contact details**

-If you have any questions, comments, or concerns, feel free to contact the content creator at examplemail@company.net
+If you have any questions, comments, or concerns, feel free to contact the content creator at violenza@gmail.com.

 ## **Technologies used**
 * REFUGE Restrooms API